-In addition, our Safe and Caring School goal is a derivative of the school district's emphasis on increasing this focus as a district initiative through our annual Safe Schools Assessments, our implementation of the Safe and Caring School's Guide, and our Safe Schools and Social Responsibility Survey.
+In addition, our Respectful, Safe, and Caring School goal is a derivative of the school district's emphasis on increasing this focus as a district initiative through our annual Safe Schools Assessments, our implementation of the Safe and Caring School's Guide, and our revision to the Queen Mary Mission Statement.
 This provides a clear set of directions at the district level, and assists us with our alignment to the district's safe schools goal.